-In Early month of November 1977, Narayan Shrestha arrived in Boulder Colorado, with only 300 Dollars in his pocket, not much of English language and new few American friends.
-In the middle of the could November of that year, he decided to go to Dallas and with much struggle he managed to get his education, bachelor’s degree in business finance at University of Texas at Dallas.
-He then moved to Boulder, in the month of November 1985.
-His dream to be a successful businessman, he then opened store, Old Tibet in walnut street.
-Those days walnut street was not that much popular for the shoppers.
-Six months later, in the month of November 1986 moved to its current location 948 Pearl Street, Boulder.
+In November 1977, Narayan Shrestha arrived in Boulder, Colorado with only 300 Dollars in his pocket, didn't speak much English, and only knew few people.
+In the middle of November of that year, he decided to go to Dallas.
+With much struggle, he managed to get his education, a bachelor’s degree in business finance at University of Texas.
+He then moved to Boulder in 1985.
+With a dream to be a successful businessman, he opened store, Old Tibet on Walnut Street.
+Those days Walnut Street was not that popular for shoppers.
+Six months later, in 1986, they moved to its current location 948 Pearl Street, Boulder.

-After few years of its establishment, he managed to open clinics, hospitals, primary, middle and high schools, a liberal Arts and science college, a Nursing College and many clinics in many parts of Nepal.
-He also expanded such clinical and educational programs to Tibet, Bhutan, India, Vietnam and Nepal in Asia, Namibia Africa and Jalapa Nicaragua in Central America.
-Over the years with his philanthropic work more than 2 million people have received free of cost medical help.
-Currently he has a 100-bed hospital in Kathmandu 50 and 15 bed hospitals in few villages of Nepal, and a large high school in Nepal.
-The other countries he had to stop provided services and now only focused in Nepal.
+After a couple years of the organization's establishment, he managed to open clinics, hospitals, schools, and a liberal art/science college as well as a Nursing College in many parts of Nepal.
+He also expanded clinical and educational programs to Tibet, Bhutan, India, Vietnam, Namibia, Guatemala, and Nicaragua.
+Over the years, his philanthropic work has provided more than 2 million people with free medical help and care.
+Currently, he has hospitals in Kathmandu as well as a few other villages in Nepal, and a large high school.
+He unfortunately had to stop providing services to the other countries, and now only mainly focuses on Nepal.

-Old Tibet success helped to open 11 Nepalese authentic restaurants in Colorado including western slopes.
-Narayan’s Nepal Restaurant in 921 Pearl street was the first in the USA of a kind.
-Five stores, travel agency, a rafting company, a mountain bike company, five gas stations, High Altitude enterprises and an exchange programs between US universities and SANN institute a liberal arts college in Nepal ( Old Tibet was the owner ).
+Old Tibet's success helped to open 11 Nepalese authentic restaurants in Colorado.
+They opened five stores, a travel agency, a rafting company, a mountain bike company, five gas stations, High Altitude enterprises, and an exchange program between US universities and SANN institute a liberal arts college in Nepal.

-While Narayan keep busy traveling and taking care of business and at the same time, he was thinking more to help the people of Nepal.
-Where as Sreejana was dedicating to the business and raising children at the same time.
-Once she was taking care of all the businesses and making sure of the salary of employees, running the business, sometimes with lots of challenges and same time becoming full time mum.
-Sreejana and Narayan’s caring, loving, kind giving, friendly, understanding and companionate partnership does help people to be successful.
-The couple claim that they may not be rich, but they are the most happiest and satisfied couple.
-Because of them continue effort to help others, Millions have received help.
-Now Old Tibet is the only profit-making business they have, and they make sure that some of the proceeds goes to support the school children’s education.
+While Narayan kept busy traveling and taking care of their businesses at the same time, he wanted to help the people of Nepal more.
+Sreejana was dedicating her time to Old Tibet, taking care of all of the responsibilities of running the shop, and was also raising children at the same time.
+Sreejana and Narayan’s caring, loving, and understanding partnership has helped them to be successful.
+The couple claims that they may not be rich, but they are the happiest and most satisfied couple.
+Because of their continued effort to help others, millions of people have received help.
+Now, Old Tibet is the only profit-making business they have, and they make sure that most of the proceeds go to support their infrastructures in Nepal.